When Assets Server is integrated in Studio Server, files that are stored in Assets Server can be added to the Studio workflow.

 - As a variant: a copy that is stored in Assets Server and linked to a shadow object in Studio Server.
 When editing the file stored in Studio Server, the copied file in Assets Server is also modified.
 Variants are stored in a dedicated folder in Assets Server, known as a 'Production Environment' or a 'Production Zone'.
 Multiple Production Environments can be set up, one for each Brand / Category combination.
 This makes it possible to use the same file across different Brands.
 The variant is also linked to the original image, thereby making it possible to see the original file and all its variants.

 Note: When moving files from the Production Zone to Studio Server, you might expect that again a copy is created.
 Instead, a shadow object is created.
-When you are working with files from the Production Zone, please read Working with assets that are stored in the Production Zone folder of Elvis 6.
+When you are working with files from the Production Zone, please read Working with files that are stored in the Production Zone folder of Assets Server.

 Checking if a file stored in Assets Server is used in Studio Server